 As Davis worked to get reinforcements to Johnston and Pemberton, a response came from General Braxton Bragg, commanding the Confederate Army of Tennessee at Tullahoma: “Sent 3,500 with the General (Johnston); 3 batteries of artillery and 2,000 cavalry since; will dispatch 6,000 more immediately.”
 Davis replied, “Your answer is in the spirit of patriotism heretofore manifested by you.
 The need is sore, but you must not forget your own necessities.”

 That same day, Grant directed his Federals to start digging trenches and building earthworks of their own to lay siege to Vicksburg.
-Grant called on his Memphis garrison to join the siege, and soon his army swelled from 45,000 men to 70,000.
-He assigned part of his force to guard against any attempt by Johnston to break through the siege lines and rescue Pemberton.
+Grant called on his Memphis garrison to join the siege, and soon his army swelled from 45,000 to 70,000 men.
+Part of his force was assigned to guard against any attempt by Johnston to break through the siege lines and rescue Pemberton.

-Grant submitted his report on his most recent defeat against Pemberton’s defenses.
-This report reflected his growing dissatisfaction with Major General John A. McClernand as XIII Corps commander:
+Grant submitted his report on his most recent failure to break through Pemberton’s defenses.
+This report reflected his growing dissatisfaction with Major-General John A. McClernand as Thirteenth Corps commander: